 Hand-in tasks should be submitted to the teacher / faculty as specified on the notification of the assessment task.
-A student can seek an extension of time to submit the task.
+A student can seek an extension of time to submit the task with supporting documentation.
 An illness / misadventure appeal must be submitted before the extension can be considered.